ant-design/ant-design-pro-site/blog/new-pro-use.en-US.md

 ### SettingDrawer

 SettingDrawer provides an interface to dynamically set some parameters of the Layout.
 The effect can be previewed in [preview](https://preview.pro.ant.design/).
-The way to use it is also very simple.
+The way to use it is also easy.

 ```jsx
 Import BasicLayout, { SettingDrawer } from '@ant-design/pro-layout';